luhsra/llfree-bench/ARTIFACT.md

 # within Docker
 cd llfree-bench

-./run.py bench alloc
+./run.py bench alloc -m <MEM_IN_G> -c <CORES>
-# (about 10m)
+# (about 5m)
 ```

+> -m takes the number of GiB used for the benchmark and -c the number of cores.
+>
+> We recommend disabling hyperthreading for the benchmarks.

 This command executes the benchmarks and generates the corresponding plots.
-The results can be found in the mounted `artifacts/alloc` directory on your host machine.
+The results can be found in `~/llfree-rs/artifact/alloc` within the docker container.

-The raw data from your benchmark run can be found in `allocator/artifacts-*` (within the Docker container), while the data from the paper is in `allocator/latest-*`.
+The raw data from your benchmark run can be found in `allocator/artifact-*` (within the Docker container), while the data from the paper is in `allocator/latest-*`.
 The metadata, such as system, environment, and benchmark parameters, can also be found in these directories.
 The paper's plots are located in the `out` directory.